pshapiro/rankenberry/README.md

 ## Acknowledgments

 - Thanks to SpaceSERP for providing the SERP data API
+- Thanks to Grepwords for providing the search volume data API
 - Vue.js and FastAPI communities for their excellent documentation and tools

 ## TODO